 It is important to not disclose information such as GPA, SAT/ACT scores, or other academic record in this application as the committee will not be considering these factors in scoring.
 We also ask that you please not include pictures with your application.

-- Friday, May 5th: Cornelia Benton Applications notified of results
+- Friday, April 20, 2018: Cornelia Benton Applicants notified of results

 - Active Girl Scout for 6 years or more.